The Good News Club (book)

-The Good News Club: The Christian Right's Stealth Assault on America's Children is a book by American journalist Katherine Stewart about the Good News Club (GNC).
-Published through PublicAffairs in 2012, the book examines the GNC, its parent organization Child Evangelism Fellowship (CEF), and the effects of Good News Clubs on schools and surrounding communities since the U.S. Supreme Court ruled that public schools could not exclude them in a lawsuit involving GNC.
+The Good News Club: The Christian Right's Stealth Assault on America's Children is a 2012 book by American journalist Katherine Stewart about the Good News Club (GNC), a Christian after-school program which primarily targets students between the ages of four and fourteen in elementary schools in the United States.
+Published through PublicAffairs, the book examines GNCs, their formal structure and social organization, their literary goals, and the effects of GNCs on schools and surrounding communities since the U.S. Supreme Court ruled that public schools could not exclude them in Good News Club v.
+Milford Central School.

+The book's final chapter focus on an overarching imperative to "defund and ultimately eliminate" the public schools by the Christian evangelical movement, according to Stewart.
+She calls the public school system "one of the largest and most successful collective efforts in [American] history" in her conclusion.
 Reviewers praised the research of the book while stating her writing at times could be hyperbolic and calling the book advocacy journalism.
 John E. Tropman of the University of Michigan's School of Social Work suggested the book as a part of sociology of religion courses.

 Author and background

 The author of the book is Katherine Stewart, an American journalist and novelist who wrote for Rolling Stone, The New York Times, and The Village Voice at the time of the book's publication.
-When a GNC formed at the public elementary school her daughter attended, she investigated the club, which led to the beginning of the book.
+She investigated the GNC when a club formed at the public elementary school her daughter attended, which led to the beginning of the book.
 Three years prior to the book's publication, Stewart published an article in the alternative newspaper Santa Barbara Independent which contained text identical to that in the book.

-At the time of the book's publication, she published an article in The Guardian in which she compared CEF's teaching of 1 Samuel (15:3), in which God commands Saul to destroy the Amalekites, to teaching genocide to schoolchildren.
+In May 2012, she published an article in The Guardian in which she compared the teaching GNC's parent organization, Child Evangelism Fellowship (CEF), of 1 Samuel (15:3), in which God commands Saul to destroy the Amalekites, to teaching a justification for genocide to schoolchildren.
 CEF responded that "[t]he goal of [CEF] is the proper teaching of this passage, which is not an instruction in genocide".